glouppe/info8002-large-scale-data-systems/lecture5.md

     - This ensures that if a decision is made (at a faulty or correct process), then this decision will be made at all correct processes.
     - Processes proceed to the next round only if the current leader fails.

+???

+Different from Hierarchical consensus in the sense that we dont necessarily have to wait N rounds.

 ---

 class: middle